rpai9/rpai9/README.md

 - ⚡ Fun fact: I can speak 5 hooman languages!

 <!-- About -->
 I'm a Solution Engineer at Aptiv!
-I’m always looking for a new problem to solve, so if you’ve got a doozy you need hand with something, feel free to contact me directly.
+I’m always on the look out for new problems to solve, so if you’ve got a doozy and need a hand with something, feel free to contact me directly.

 Other interests: :blue_car:  Working on Engines , :computer: Tinkering with ML algorithms, :oncoming_automobile: Vehicle Calibration